Eadgyth/Programming-Editor/README.md

 A text and code editor with the possibility to easily set up coding projects, first of all for Java.
 Additional project categories are Python, R, Perl and HTML as well as 'Custom commands' to define own commands.
-Extending the source code of the editor to add support for other languages can be reasonably easily realized too.
+Extending the source code to add support for other categories can be reasonably easily realized for which the additional categories give examples.
 <br><br>
 The editor may be useful for writing applications for own use, learning or quickly trying out code in case that a more advanced code editor or IDE is not necessary